World Darts Federation: Members

 The WDF Rankings, as defined by the World Darts Federation, are the "objective merit-based method used for determining qualification for entry and seeding in all of its tournaments for both male and female singles, pairs and team".
 The rankings tables are "rolling tables", and points from an event are counted until that event occurs the following year.
 If a particular event does not occur in the following year, points are deleted after a calendar year.

-Para Darts

-World ParaDarts is also an associate member of the WDF.

 Tournament levels and points allocation

 A player's WDF Ranking is based on the points they have accrued from their best 10 performances over the previous 12 month rolling period.

 The eligible tournaments include a selection of Platinum, Gold, Silver, and Bronze level tournaments with decreasing points at each level.

 Since the formation of the WDF rankings in 1974 the method used to calculate a player's ranking points has changed several times.